-Nowadays, our society intends to guarantee a universal accessibility for everyone and to remove barriers that prevent the interaction and access to the services, goods, and products that are necessary in our lives.
+Nowadays, our society intends to guarantee universal accessibility for everyone and to remove barriers that prevent the interaction and access to the services, goods, and products that are necessary for our lives.

 This useful option for Google's operating system that manages to bring technology to a group of people that already has to avoid enough barriers in their daily life can be easily activated:

 - Step 1: go to the specific configuration of your smartphone, following the path Settings > General > Accessibility > Vision.

 - Step 2: enable the Talkback option, read the warning, and accept the pop-up message.

 - Step 3: once running, the phone will behave differently.
 With a single tap on a button or tactile area, our smartphone will only select the area so that the user can identify it with this accessibility if necessary.
 To open the menu or the application, you need to tap twice.
 Furthermore, to scroll you need to use two fingers instead of one.

 What's new in the latest version